jamalosman/banoffee/README.md

 - [__xcode__] (https://developer.apple.com/xcode/download/)

 Fork the project template from Github and install the following:
-- `$ sudo npm install -g gulp bower cucumber cordova ionic strongloop`
+- `$ sudo npm install -g gulp bower cucumber cordova ionic strongloop`.
 - `$ sudo npm install`.
 This will grab all of the project dependencies.
 - `$ gulp scripts`.
-Running this will generate your dist folder in ionic/www
+Running this will generate your `ionic/www/dist` folder.

 ## Configure Platforms